danielhall/jellyfin-utility-agent/README.md

    dotnet run
    ```

-## 📋 Features
+## Features

+- **Continuous Conversation** - Interactive chat interface that maintains conversation context
+- **Search Library** - Search for movies, TV shows, and other media by name, genre, or media type
+- **Genre Discovery** - Browse all available genres and find content by specific genres
-- 🎥 **Movie Discovery** - Get a list of all movies in your Jellyfin library
+- **Recently Added** - See what's new in your library
+- **Detailed Information** - Get comprehensive details about any movie or show
+- **Favorites** - View your favorite content
+- **Year Search** - Find content from specific years
-- 🤖 **AI-Powered Suggestions** - Ask the agent to recommend movies based on your mood or preferences
+- **AI-Powered Suggestions** - Get intelligent recommendations based on your preferences
-- 💬 **Natural Language Interaction** - Talk to the agent in plain English
+- **Natural Language Interaction** - Talk to the agent in plain English
-- 🎃 **Context-Aware** - The agent understands context like "Find a spooky movie for me to watch tonight"
+- **Context-Aware** - The agent remembers your conversation and can handle follow-up questions

-## 🔧 How It Works
+## How It Works

 The application uses the Microsoft Agents AI framework to create an intelligent agent that:
 1. Connects to your Jellyfin server and retrieves your movie library